 A community of awakened beings coming together in recognition of the truth.
 This creates an energetic transformational field and provides a safe & supportive space to expand consciousness & dissolve the ego construct.

 Mechanism of Shaktipat

-The phenomenon of Shaktipat works on basis of sympathetic resonance between two points of consciousness within the unified field of Kundalini awareness, which is all pervading, omnipotent and beyond linear time.
+The phenomenon of Shaktipat works on basis of sympathetic resonance between oscillating systems.
+The system in this case being localised points of consciousness within the unified quantum field of awareness, which is all pervading, omnipotent and beyond linear time.

-While more pronounced when beings are in each others presence, it operates globally and does not follow a linear timeline.
+While more pronounced when beings are in each others presence, it operates globally at any distance and does not follow a linear timeline.
 The interpenetration of spiritual energy occurs through quantum waves, electromagnetic waves, scalar waves, light waves, acoustic waves and through the superconduction of consciousness.

 Shaktipat is referred to in the Torah’s Old Testament in Deuteronomy 34:9 in the passage, “And Joshua the son of Nun was full of the spirit of wisdom, for Moses had laid his hand upon him.”
 In Kabbalah, the term for Shaktipat is S’micha m’shefa or Haniha.
 In the New Testament, it is referred to in John 20:22, which says that Jesus “blew upon them and said to them: ‘Receive Holy Spirit.’

 The most important aspect of an effective Shaktipat initiation and a well oriented awakening process, is surrender.
 Although even to reach the point of simply surrendering to kundalini takes some effort for people due to their dense karmic impressions.